u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 Boys had Kanpur, Gandhinagar & Jodhpur in their group, while girls had Kanpur, Hyderabad & BHU.
 Kanpur was common to both.

 Team IIT Kanpur was an absolute unit.
-Both of their teams were rock-solid, and the boys were defending champions that year.
+Both of their teams were rock-solid, and the boys were defending that year.
 Girls' tennis throughout the tournament was *haramball*[^4], except for that one girl from Kanpur who was the only one playing the game the way it was supposed to be played.

 ###### matchday 1